 The Parliamentary Budget Officer (PBO) is an officer of Parliament created by the Parliament of Canada Act who supports Parliament by providing analysis, including analysis of macroeconomic and fiscal policy, for the purposes of raising the quality of parliamentary debate and promoting greater budget transparency and accountability.

 The Parliament of Canada Act also provides the PBO with a mandate to, if requested by a committee, estimate the financial cost of any proposal over which Parliament has jurisdiction.
 Certain committees can also request research and analyses of the nation’s finances or economy, or of the estimates.

 Further information on the PBO may be found at: http://www.pbo-dpb.gc.ca/en/

-During the First session of the 43rd Parliament, the Standing Committee on Indigenous and Northern Affairs (the committee) studied the estimates for the Department of Indigenous Services and the Department of Crown-Indigenous Relations, and it held a meeting to hear testimony on the dispute surrounding the Coastal GasLink Pipeline Project.
-Prior to the COVID-19 pandemic, the committee had also launched a study on food security in northern communities.
-From 1 May 2020 to 19 June 2020, the committee held 13 virtual meetings to receive evidence related to the pandemic and other matters, such as murdered and missing Indigenous women and girls, and public procurement.
+During the first session of the 43rd Parliament, the Committee studied the estimates for the Department of Indigenous Services and the Department of Crown-Indigenous Relations, and held a meeting to hear testimony on the dispute surrounding the Coastal GasLink Pipeline Project.
+Prior to the COVID-19 pandemic, the Committee had also launched a study on food security in northern communities.
+From 1 May 2020 to 19 June 2020, the Committee held 13 virtual meetings to receive evidence related to the pandemic and other matters, such as murdered and missing Indigenous women and girls, and public procurement.